 Don’t be so regimented with social media that it loses it’s fun.
 Social media is all about just letting your story echo to those who are listening.
-Your story doesn’t happen every day at 9:05am.
-One day it happens at lunch and the next day it happens at dinner, and the day after that it might not happen at all!
-Be aware of interesting moments or ideas that come to you throughout the day, and then capture them when they happen.
+Your story doesn’t happen every day at 9:05 am.
+One day it happens at lunch, and the next day it happens at dinner, and the day after that it might not take place at all!
+Be aware of exciting moments or ideas that come to you throughout the day, and then capture them when they happen.
 Being flexible with your social media plan allows you to strike when the iron is hot instead of forcing the idea into a perfectly scheduled time slot.

 9. Good judgment.

 DO NOT jump on the latest social media trend just because everyone else is doing it.
 (Yes, I sound like my mom right now, but it’s true.)
-Using good judgement is vital to your #socialsurvival (tweet this).
-You know your business and your audience better than anyone, so don’t do it if you don’t think it’s right because 9 times out of 10, it probably isn’t.
+Using good judgment is vital to your #socialsurvival (tweet this).
+You know your business and your audience better than anyone, so don’t do it if you don’t think it’s right because nine times out of 10, it probably isn’t.